 Step 1: Look up your individual debts and interest rates

-Once you have this information written down or pulled up on different tabs on your computer, you’re ready to start building your debt snowball spreadsheet.
+Once you have this information written down or pulled up on different tabs on your computer, you’re ready to start building your debt payoff spreadsheet.

-Step 2: Getting it all into your debt snowball spreadsheet!
+Step 2: Input your debt information into your debt snowball spreadsheet

 You can set up your debt snowball spreadsheet in Excel or Google Sheets.
 Both systems will get you the same results, it’s all a matter of preference.
 I love Google Sheets and will be demonstrating with that.
-But like I said, you can make a debt snowball for Excel too.
+But like I said, you can make a debt snowball excel too.